Two Trump lieutenants found guilty, president implicated - Journal du Cameroun

-In a drama that played out simultaneously across two US cities, courts found the aides guilty of eight charges a piece, stemming from a federal investigation into the 2016 presidential election.
+In a drama that played out simultaneously across two US cities, a court found one former aide guilty of eight charges — and the other pleaded guilty to another eight — stemming from the federal investigation into the 2016 presidential election.

-In New York, Trump’s longtime attack-dog fixer Michael Cohen admitted eight counts, including making illegal campaign contributions.
+In New York, Trump’s longtime fixer, the attorney Michael Cohen, admitted to charges that included making illegal campaign contributions.

 Cohen detailed how he made pre-election hush payments to porn star Stormy Daniels and Playboy model Karen McDougal.
-Both claim to have had an affair with Trump.
+Both claim to have had affairs with Trump.

-But in a sensational twist, Cohen also pointed to the president — or “individual 1” as a co-conspirator — alleging that he acted “in coordination and at the direction of a candidate for federal office.”
+But in a sensational twist, Cohen also pointed to the president — or “individual 1” as a co-conspirator — alleging that he acted “in coordination and at the direction of a candidate for federal office” in making those payments.

 “I participated in this conduct with the purpose of influencing the election,” a visibly crestfallen Cohen told the judge, his voice trembling at times as he addressed the packed courtroom.

-That admission put Trump himself in legal jeopardy and raised the prospect that a trusted lieutenant is ready to spill secrets, gathered over decades, in exchange for a reduced sentence.
+That admission put Trump himself in legal jeopardy.
+And it raised the prospect that a once-trusted lieutenant is ready to spill secrets, gathered over decades, in exchange for a reduced sentence.

-The White House refused to comment on Cohen’s allegations, with spokeswoman Sarah Sanders tersely telling reporters: “Refer you to the president’s outside counsel.”
+In a statement to US media, Trump’s lawyer Rudy Giuliani said, “there is no allegation of any wrongdoing against the President in the government’s charges against Mr. Cohen.”

 “This is Michael fulfilling his promise… to put his family and country first and tell the truth about Donald Trump,” said Davis.